PhmNgocNghia/todo-react-pwa-firebase/README.md

 - npm install: install all needed dependency
 - npm start: hmr develop at localhost:3000
 - npm build: build application
-- npm e2e: run all e2e test
+- npm e2e: run all e2e tests
+- npm test: run unit tests

 # Offline capability
 Since firebase JavaScript SDK doesn't support persistence.
 I have to write queues to store added, deleted, updated todo in offline mode.
 So when the app is back, i manually synchorinize data in queue to server.
 I used to redux to cache lastest todo data and queues.